If you want to get involved with sustainability at the University of Leeds, you should be a Student Sustainability Architect.

 Past projects have ranged from increasing sustainability-themed dissertations and student representation in political activity to helping to spread recycling knowledge across Halls of Residence and developing a Sustainability Representatives network across faculties and schools.

-- Supporting the marketing of the service and communication of the Sustainability Strategy – for example using social media to publicise events or writing for our blog
+- Supporting the marketing and communication of sustainability activities at the University – for example using social media to publicise events or writing for our blog

 Benefits of being a Student Sustainability Architect